melissanaugle/SCLERA_Tutuila_Thermotolerance/README.md

 Includes pipeline to check QC, map to reference and create counts matrix in Bash.
 Also includes EdgeR scripts, GO analysis using GO_MWU, and WGCNA to examine baseline and heat stress gene expression modules.
 In the WGCNA folder within RNAseq, you may find the code to produce **Figures 4 and S6**.
 Raw reads may be found on the NCBI Sequence Read Archive (SRA) database (Bioproject accession: PRJNA762371; SRA accession: SRP339664). <https://www.ncbi.nlm.nih.gov/bioproject/762371>

 ## 4. LabProtocols:
-Includes protocols for DNA and RNA extractions, and RNAlater homebrew recipe.
+Includes protocols for DNA and RNA extractions, cDNA library prep, and RNAlater homebrew recipe.

 ## 5. Field HOBO Data:
 Includes raw temperature data taken in 2019 in Tutuila.
 Also includes script and figure of plotted data.